 No. They're headed to Bomb Island, the largest purple martin sanctuary in North America.
-Some 800,000 to one million birds fly up to 160 miles every evening to roost in the trees on this uninhabited spit of land, once used as target practice by B-52 Bombers preparing to attack Tokyo during World War II.
+Some 800,000 to one million birds fly up to 160 miles every evening to roost in the trees on this uninhabited spit of land.

-“It really is a phenomenon,” said cruise boat owner Jay Downs, who has been narrating the avian exhibition for more than 10 years.
-“They fly over the island for several minutes as if they’re fluffing their pillows.”
+"It really is a phenomenon," said cruise boat owner Jay Downs, who has been narrating the avian exhibition for years.
+"They fly over the island for several minutes as if they're fluffing their pillows."

 From the first week of July through the end of August, the purple martins show up every afternoon at sundown on the lake just outside Columbia.
 On their way to Bomb Island, they often nosedive straight down to the water for a "drink on the wing."
 Aerial insectivores, they also eat on the fly.